clandrew/wdrp/README.md

 ApplicationID:xxx (your Application/Client ID and not all zeores) You may have to do this if Winamp plugins don't have privilege to change files in their folder.

-Click OK, and you're done!
+Click OK, or save settings.ini, and you're done!

 **Q: If I want to use the plugin, do I need to build from source?**